Tech stack · 10 min read ·

 • BuiltWith browser extension — free companion to the BuiltWith website.
 Shows a quick summary when you visit any site.

-How they work: These extensions inspect the page's HTML, JavaScript libraries, HTTP headers, cookies, and DOM structure.
-They match patterns against a database of known technology signatures.
+How they work: These extensions inspect the page's HTML, JavaScript libraries, HTTP headers, cookies, and DOM structure as it loads in your real browser.
+They match what they find against a database of known technology signatures — a regex on a script URL, a global JS variable, a meta tag.
+Because they run in your actual session, they see exactly what a logged-out visitor sees, JavaScript and all.

 Method 2: Online lookup tools